bluedot-arcade/sm-light-drivers/README.md

 Linux will be able to generate both Windows and Linux binaries using a MinGW-w64 cross-toolchain.

+**Warning:** Currently the parallel_lights_io.dll driver for Win32 requires Visual Studio 17 to compile since it uses some pragma and dll export features that are specific to MSVC.

 ### Compile on Windows

 This is the suggested way to compile the project on Windows using